swissmicros/SDKdemo/README.md

 # SDKdemo

-## Note that this version of SDKdemo needs DMCP 3.8 to run
+## Note that this version of SDKdemo requires DMCP 3.8 or higher to run

 ## The SDK and related material is released as “NOMAS”  (NOt MAnufacturer Supported).